 12 Years and Older

-This study took place at multiple care centres across the US.
-It looked at the safety and effectiveness of AeroVanc in treating persistent MRSA lung infections in people with cystic fibrosis.
+This study is taking place at multiple care centers across the US.
+It will look at the safety and effectiveness of IV gallium nitrate in adults with cystic fibrosis who are chronically infected with Pseudomonas aeruginosa.